Learn about the most popular and frequently asked interview questions for business analysts!

 4. As a business analyst, how do you handle changes to requirements?

 This question is asked to test your logical thinking skills.
 While answering this, you need to highlight how you respond to thoughtfully changing situations.

 An example of the answer could be:

-"Doing an impact analysis after prioritising the requirement changes is the typical approach I take.
+"Doing an impact analysis after prioritizing the requirement changes is the typical approach I take.
 The things I take into account here are the project cost, resources and timeline followed by evaluating whether the scope change is leading to new gaps to the development and testing designs."

 As you answer this question, focus on your education, skill sets, and experience, that make you a good fit for the role.
 Do not forget to give examples of the previous works to highlight your expertise and what benefits you can bring to the company.

 One important thing here is to focus on the skills outlined in the job role and accordingly highlight your experience and competencies.

 6. What, according to you, is a crucial aspect of analytical reporting?